 The energy creation side of the market continues to undergo research and development where glass manufacturers are striving to provide products that not only are used on solid colours but also on near-transparent, such that cells can be integrated within all aspects of the envelope without affecting the aesthetic requirements, adds Weekes.
 Meur says, one of the major advances that he has been following closely over the past few years is adaptive façades.
 “I started looking into the electrochromic and photochromic glass around 20 years ago when these technologies started emerging.
 They were not sufficiently mature to be considered on our projects at the time.
 The situation has changed since then, with several suppliers proposing materials that have now come of age”, adds Meur.

 Building exterior with structural glazing

-Das notes, in our previous experience, façade materials selection is most important.
-Any façade materials to select by the architect should relate to climatic control/thermal efficiency/weather protection, etc. In earlier days, while designing the façade, it was mostly enclosed with plasters/ cement board/tiles where the window-wall ratio (the opening ratio is not enough for the building to get better daylight.
+Das notes, in our previous experience, that façade materials selection is most important.
+Any façade materials to be selected by the architect should relate to climatic control/thermal efficiency/weather protection, etc. In earlier days, while designing the façade, it was mostly enclosed with plasters/ cement board/tiles where the window-wall ratio (the opening ratio is not enough for the building to get better daylight.

 Key Characters Of A High-Performance Facade

 One of the most established approaches for energy harvesting facade is BIPV, which converts light or infrared from the sun into electricity